KiraDiShira/SeriousCryptography/1ENCRYPTION/README.md

 - The permutation should look random: There should be no pattern in the ciphertext after performing a permutation, because patterns make a permutation predictable for an attacker, and therefore less secure.
 For example, the Vigenère cipher’s substitution is pretty predictable: if you determine that A encrypts to F, you could conclude that the shift value is 5 and you would also know that B encrypts to G, that C encrypts to H, and so on.
 However, with a randomly chosen permutation, knowing that A encrypts to F would only tell you that B does not encrypt to F.

 We’ll call a permutation that satisfies these criteria a **secure permutation**.
 But as you’ll see next, a secure permutation is necessary but not sufficient on its own for building a secure cipher.
 A cipher will also need a mode of operation to support messages of any length.

+## The Mode of Operation

+Say we have a secure permutation that transforms A to X, B to M, and N to L, for example.
+The word BANANA therefore encrypts to MXLXLX, where each occurrence of A is replaced by an X. Using the same permutation for all the letters in the plaintext thus reveals any duplicate letters in the plaintext.
+By analyzing these duplicates, you might not learn the entire message, but you’ll learn *something* about the message.

+The mode of operation (or just mode) of a cipher mitigates the exposure of duplicate letters in the plaintext by using different permutations for duplicate letters.

+To build a secure cipher, you must combine a secure permutation with a secure mode.
+Ideally, this combination prevents attackers from learning anything about a message other than its length.